On August 31, 2021, the State Administration of Market Regulation (“SAMR”) issued draft amendments to the PRC E-commerce Law for public comment.

 It is also recommended that SAMR consider more deeply new legal and administrative strategies for addressing new and complex challenges posed by bad faith actors advertising infringing goods on social media platforms.
 Principal among these challenges are the following:

-- the use of closed communications group, which due to privacy are difficult to investigate – whether for social media platforms, IP owners or administrative enforcement authorities; and
+- the use of closed communications groups, which due to privacy are difficult to investigate – whether for social media platforms, IP owners or administrative enforcement authorities; and

 - the use by infringers of online trade platform accounts to implement sales of infringing goods advertised on social media, particularly where the corresponding ad on the trade platform appears on its face to promote an entirely different product (a phenomenon known as “hidden offers”).